Manually Calculating Payroll

-Up until now, a significant number of Irish employers have manually processed their payroll on a yearly submission basis.
-To date, this has been an adequate way to send your payroll information through to Revenue.
-However, this method will change with the introduction of PAYE Modernisation
+Before now, a significant number of Irish employers have manually processed their payroll on a yearly submission basis.
+However, since the introduction of PAYE Modernisation

-in January 2019.
-Employers will no longer be able to submit their payroll information on a yearly basis.
-Instead, employers will need to calculate and report their employees’ pay and deductions as they are being paid in real time.
+in January 2019, processing payroll manually has proved to be more difficult.
+Employers can no longer submit their payroll information to Revenue on a yearly basis.
+Instead, employers re required to calculate and report their employees’ pay and deductions as they are being paid in real time

 Many business owners believe that a manual payroll system is a relatively easy way to manage their payroll and can seem like the most cost-effective option.
 However, a manual system does not have built-in processes to catch mistakes or notify you of payroll changes.
 Additionally, manual records are very difficult to maintain, store securely under GDPR and are subject to greater human error.

-With the introduction of PAYE Modernisation, the payroll process will be time consuming, frustrating and costly where businesses use a manual process.
+With the introduction of PAYE Modernisation, the payroll process can now be time consuming, frustrating and costly where businesses use a manual process.
 PAYE Modernisation is the biggest change to affect PAYE processing since it’s conception.
 The objective of the new system is to improve the way in which businesses, employees and Revenue communicate with each other.
-PAYE Modernisation will affect every employer and employee.
+PAYE Modernisation affects every employer and employee.

-Under the new legislation, employers must submit their payroll information electronically to Revenue each payroll run.
+Under the new legislation, employers must submit their payroll information electronically to Revenue every payroll run.
 PAYE Modernisation

-will replace the current outdated PAYE system and introduce a modern way of reporting your payroll information to Revenue.
-Employers will be required to report pay, taxes deducted and other PAYE information for each employee, every pay period to Revenue.
-This process will eliminate the P35 report submission option at the end of the payroll year.
-Additionally the traditional reporting forms that businesses use will be redundant, such as the P30, P35, P45 and P46.
+replaced the previous outdated PAYE system and instead introduces a modern way of reporting your payroll information to Revenue.
+Employers are required to report pay, taxes deducted and other PAYE information for each employee, every pay period to Revenue.
+This process eliminates the P35 report submission at the end of the payroll year.
+Additionally, the traditional reporting forms that businesses used such as the P30, P35, P45 and P46 have been abolished.

-PAYE Modernisation will not change the way businesses calculate their PAYE information, it will change how and when it is sent through to Revenue.
-Employers will submit their payroll returns electronically and in real time, each payroll run, allowing Revenue to access the most up-to-date information.
+PAYE Modernisation does not change the way businesses calculate their employee's PAYE deductions.
+Instead, it has changed how and when the payroll information is sent through to Revenue.
+Employers are now required to submit their payroll returns electronically and in real time, each payroll run, allowing Revenue to access the most up-to-date information.

 Limitations of manually preparing for PAYE Modernisation include: